WPBeginner

 Luckily, there are thousands of WordPress themes available that you can choose from.

-Following are a few of our showcases with our expert-pick of best WordPress themes in different categories.
+Here are a few of our showcases with our expert pick of the best WordPress themes in different categories:

 Here are a few tips that you should consider when looking at these themes.